Become a Member

 - Interest in participating in annual meetings, working groups, programs, and other activities.

 Nomination and Selection Process: Members are nominated by an EBRC member or by self-nomination.
 Nominations are accepted on a rolling basis.
 The EBRC Individual Membership Committee (MemCom) is responsible for determining whether membership qualifications have been met.
 MemCom evaluates and offers invitations periodically throughout the year.
+If you are an EBRC Member and would like to nominate someone, please email [email protected].

 Membership Terms: EBRC individual membership has no specified terms.
 Members are expected be active members of the EBRC community.
 If a member has no EBRC-related activity for a period of three years, the member will be asked if they would still like to be a part of the EBRC community.